Octomore, the ultimate peat whisky

 Octomore 03.1 2010.08 American oak 152 5 years 59.0%

-Phenol levels steadily increased from Octomore 03.1 (152 PPM) to 05.1 (169 PPM).
+Octomore 03.1 (152 PPMFrom ) 05.1 (169 PPMPhenol levels steadily rose until...
 During this period, Octomore was filled with an experimental spirit of "how much higher can we raise it?".

 04. Series